coq/platform/doc/README~8.12.md

       (<a href='https://github.com/ocaml-ppx/ppxlib/issues'>bug reports</a>)
       (<a href='https://opam.ocaml.org/packages/ppxlib/ppxlib.0.14.0/opam'>opam package</a>)
     </dd>
     <dt><b>description</b></dt><dd>A comprehensive toolbox for ppx development.
-It features:n- a OCaml AST / parser / pretty-printer snapshot,to create a fulln   frontend independent of the version of OCaml;n- a library for library for ppx rewriters in general, and type-drivenn  code generators in particular;n- a feature-full driver for OCaml AST transformers;n- a quotation mechanism allowing  to write values representing then   OCaml AST in the OCaml syntax;n- a generator of open recursion classes from type definitions.</dd>
+It features:<br>- a OCaml AST / parser / pretty-printer snapshot,to create a full<br>   frontend independent of the version of OCaml;<br>- a library for library for ppx rewriters in general, and type-driven<br>  code generators in particular;<br>- a feature-full driver for OCaml AST transformers;<br>- a quotation mechanism allowing  to write values representing the<br>   OCaml AST in the OCaml syntax;<br>- a generator of open recursion classes from type definitions.</dd>
   </dl>
 </details>